BrianOSullivanGit/stochasticSim/README.md

 This script will also download ART read simulator (mountrainier2016) binaries and the gatk-package-4.2.2.0 jar file (containing MUTECT2 somatic variant caller).

-This installation does not require root access to run.
+Neither the install or simulation process require root access to run.

 ## Installation

-Before running this script, run the following commands...
+Before running this script, run the following commands.
 Make a directory into which the simulation framework and the set of tools on which it depends will be installed.
+Enter that directory
 ```
 mkdir stochasticSimFramework
 cd stochasticSimFramework
 ```

-Now download the simulation framework, either latest release of clone head of tree from gitHub.
+Now download the simulation framework, either latest release of clone the head of tree from gitHub.
 ```
 # tar zxvf ../../stochasticSim.tgz
 ```

 Next cd to the stochasticSim directory.
 Look at the installation script to find out what it will install.
-Finally run the install script.
+Run the install script, checking for any errors in the output and if required rectify any issues that may have occurred during installation.
 ```
 cd stochasticSim
 more ./install.bash